-Muddy meets Michael Jackson
+Meet Michael Jackson

 Not the real MJ - but most certainly the next best thing.
 Britt Quentin has been moonwalking his way around the world as the star of 'Thriller Live'.
-We caught up with him ahead of his arrival in Woking on July 2.

 Thriller Live comes to Woking next month direct from London’s West End where it’s had an incredibly impressive nine-year run.
 It’s hardly great surprise Thriller has maintained such longevity – it celebrates the life and music of the totally amazing Michael Jackson.